-It is estimated that domestic cats, whether they are loose pets, feral cats or strays, kill millions of wild birds each year in the United States alone.
-Fortunately, savvy backyard birders and pet owners can take easy steps to protect their birds without giving up their pets or enjoying feathered visitors to the yard.
-By using several methods to control both the cats’ behavior and the birds’ habitat, the risk to backyard birds can be minimized.
+It is estimated that domestic cats, whether they are loose pets, feral cats, or strays, kill millions of wild birds each year in the United States alone.
+Fortunately, savvy backyard birders and pet owners can take easy steps to protect birds without giving up their pets or losing their feathered visitors.
+By using several methods to control both the cats’ behavior and protect the birds’ habitat, the risk to backyard birds can be minimized.

 It is virtually impossible to train cats, even the gentlest pets, to avoid the hunting instinct that can injure or kill wild birds.
 While some training methods may be effective, it is often easier to control a cat’s behavior to minimize interaction with wild birds and to prevent an overpopulation of feral cats that will prey on birds.

 - Keep pet cats indoors at all times.
 If they must go outdoors, do not leave them unsupervised, and do not allow them outside during early morning or other peak bird feeding times.
-Outdoor enclosures - often called cat patios or "catios" - are another option that can allow cats outdoors without endangering birds.
+Outdoor enclosures—often called cat patios or "catios"—are another option that can allow cats outdoor access without endangering birds.

 - Keep cats’ claws trimmed to make it more difficult to climb trees or catch wild birds.
 It is not necessary or recommended to fully declaw cats, but filing or trimming their claws can reduce the effectiveness of their most dangerous offensive weapons, particularly on the front paws.